Kok Patri Temple

 Also known as Patri (Pr.), originally a group of two brick temples surrounded by a moat.
 They are all but ruined if not for the archeological excavation which has been given a large shelter and left unfilled so we can still see the interesting remnants of the brick base, various sandstone plinths, sandstone pedestals, and laterite.

 There is a small Neak Ta shelter on the eastern side containing a small statue and other remnants.
-The site is also inhabited by a grumpy dog.
+The site is also inhabited by a grumpy dog (at least at that time in 2021 :)).

-If you visit the Preah Norodom Sihanouk-Angkor Museum there is a display of ceramics (funerary urns) on display that were excavated from the site.
+If you visit the Preah Norodom Sihanouk-Angkor Museum, there is a display of ceramics (funerary urns) on display that were excavated from the site.
 The description notes it as a site of Brahmanical worship as early as the 8th century, modified around the 9-10th century to later become a Theravada Buddhist temple.
+During excavations at the site, over sixty ceramic vessels were uncovered that were noted to have been used as funerary jars.

 Map